questdb/questdb.io/docs/reference/function/date-time.md

 | --------------------------- |
 | 2021-06-08T17:45:45.000000Z |

-- Unix UTC timestamp in milliseconds to PST by UTC offset
+- Unix UTC timestamp in microseconds to PST by UTC offset

 ```questdb-sql
 select to_timezone(1623167145000000, '-08:00')